 Steady growth in key markets puts the industry on track towards making this projection come true, indicators for fitness industry growth in 2019 reveal.

-8. In Europe, Russia, Poland, and Turkey are expected to see the biggest increase this year, predictions about health and fitness industry growth show.
+6. Europe, Russia, Poland, and Turkey will see the biggest increase this year, predictions about health and fitness industry growth show.

 On a global level, the Middle East, North Africa, and Latin America are pointed out as regions with growth potential.

 7. The US fitness industry market size has been growing by 3 to 4% every year in the past decade.